 How to make a good impression during your training contract

 The beginning of your training contract can be a daunting time, with so much to learn and lots of new faces to meet.
-Making a great first impression isn’t down to luck, as there are lots of things you can do to ensure you get off to a great start.
+There are lots of things you can do to ensure you get off to a great start.

 1. Get informed